Economy of Cuba: Wages and pensions

 In June 2019, the government announced an increase in public sector wages, especially for teachers and health personnel.
 The increase was about 300%.
 In October, the government opened stores where citizens could purchase, via international currencies (USD, euro, etc.) stored on electronic cards, household supplies, and similar goods.
 These funds are provided by remittances from emigres.
 The government leaders recognized that the new measure was unpopular but necessary to contain the flight of capital to other countries, such as Panama, where Cuban citizens traveled and imported items to resell on the island.

-On 1 January 2021, the government launched the "Tarea Ordenamiento" (Ordering Task), previously announced on national television by President Miguel Díaz Canel and Gen. Raúl Castro, the then-first secretary of the Cuban Communist Party.
+On 1 January 2021, the government launched the "Tarea Ordenamiento" (Ordering Task), previously announced on national television by First Secretary Miguel Díaz Canel and Gen. Raúl Castro, the then-first secretary of the Cuban Communist Party.
 This is an effort, years in the making, to end the use of the Cuban convertible peso (CUC) and to solely use the Cuban peso (CUP), ostensibly to increase economic efficiency.
 In February, the government created new restrictions to the private sector, with prohibitions on 124 activities, in areas like national security, health, and educational services.
 Wages and pensions were increased again, between 4 and 9 times, for all the sectors.
 For example, a university instructor's salary went from 1500 to 5500 CUP.
 Additionally, the dollar price was maintained by the Cuban central bank at 24 CUP, but was unable to sell dollars to the population due to the drought of foreign currency created by the COVID-19 pandemic.

+Social assistance

+Social assistance is provided to groups deemed vulnerable including the disabled, mothers with children who have severe disabilities, and people who live alone with severe disabilities.
+Social assistance includes, for example, monetary benefits, food, and personal services.
+Because it is universal and free, the healthcare system already covers the poor.
+Elderly people (age 65 for men, age 60 for women) in need, lacking a contributory pension, are provided with social assistance pensions.